chipsalliance/firrtl-spec/spec.md

 # Probes

+Probes are a feature which facilitate graybox testing of FIRRTL modules.

-Probe types expose and provide access to circuit components contained inside of a module.
+Probes allow modules to expose circuit components contained inside of them.

-## Motivation

-TODO
+Given a probe, you can use it to read the value of the circuit component it references.
+For read-writeable probes, you can also force it, causing it to take on a specified value.

-They are intended for verification.
-Ports with a probe type do not necessarily result in physical hardware.
+Since they are intended for verification, ports with a probe type do not necessarily result in physical hardware.
-Special verification constructs enable the value of a probe to be read or forced remotely.

 ## Types

-TODO: See Probe Types ???

 There are two probe types, `Probe<T>`{.firrtl} is a read-only variant and `RWProbe<T>`{.firrtl} is a read-write variant.
+(See [@sec:probe-types]).

 Examples: